 - 30,000+ jobs supported directly and indirectly by the diamond sector

-Pro Tip: The AWDC's oversight is one of the key reasons Antwerp diamonds carry such a strong reputation.
-When you buy from an Antwerp-based dealer like Diamantwerp, you benefit from this institutional framework — something you won't find when buying from unregulated sources online.
+Pro Tip: The AWDC's oversight is one of the key reasons Antwerp diamonds carry such a strong reputation for transparency and quality.
+When you buy from an Antwerp-based dealer like Diamantwerp, you benefit directly from this institutional framework — regulation, certification and dispute resolution that simply does not exist in unstructured diamond markets.

 The History Behind the AWDC

-To understand why the AWDC exists, you need to understand the scale and complexity of Antwerp's diamond industry.
+To understand why the AWDC exists, you need to understand the scale and complexity of Antwerp's diamond industry — and how five centuries of informal trading were gradually transformed into one of the world's most regulated markets.

 500 Years of Diamond Heritage